 Now, back to focus keyphrase tracking.
 Not only can you see which posts and pages are performing the best at any time, but you can also set up ExactMetrics to track your AIOSEO Focus Keyphrases.
 You’ll be able to see at-a-glance which focus keyphrases are doing the best:

 With this data, you can make decisions on what topics you might want to expand upon to bring in even more traffic, or which ones maybe aren’t bringing in the traffic you hoped.

 To set up Focus Keyphrase tracking, you’ll need ExactMetrics at the Pro level.
-Then, follow our Google Analytics Custom Dimensions: Complete Beginner’s Guide.
+Then, follow our tutorial for How to Track Focus Keywords in WordPress for Better SEO.

 We hope you loved our guide for using focus keywords to improve your site’s overall SEO.
 Did you know that ExactMetrics can also pull your AIOSEO TruSEO Score into Google Analytics and WordPress?
 Check out the Essential On-Page SEO Guide for WordPress to learn more about tracking your TruSEO Score.

 Ready to grow your website?
 Check out 30 Epic Marketing Hacks for Explosive Traffic Growth.